 This, of course, is not the case.

-Instead of concerning yourself with every Christmas detail, you can reduce your stress level by focusing on the parts of the holidays that are most meaningful and important to you and placing less emphasis on other aspects of the season.
+Instead of stressing over each Christmas detail, you may reduce your level of stress by concentrating on the aspects of the holidays that are most meaningful and essential to you.

 By readjusting your expectations and goals for the holidays, you can reduce time pressures considerably.

-A focus on what matters most to you insures that you will not spend precious hours involving yourself in activities and projects that are really not part of your “core” holiday goals.
+A focus on what matters most to you ensures that you will not spend precious hours involving yourself in activities and projects that are really not part of your “core” holiday goals.

-We often laugh at the fact Christmas decorations tend to go up in shopping malls right after Halloween decorations disappear.
+We frequently chuckle at the fact that Christmas decorations are often put up in shopping malls just after Halloween decorations have vanished.

 By starting our holiday preparations early, we can reduce the amount of pressure and stress we experience during the holiday season.